tatosgames/midifileplayer/README.md

 Then reboot.

-If that doesn't help, try editing the /boot/firmware/config.txt file in your boot folder:
+If that doesn't help, try editing the /boot/firmware/config.txt file in your boot folder and change this line:

-# Enable audio (loads snd_bcm2835)
+#Enable audio (loads snd_bcm2835)
 dtparam=audio=off    # (was on)